 - (c) Second, third and fourth tier subcontractor goals.
-Where a second, third or fourth tier subcontractor goal has been established for the actual construction portion of the work under a CM-at-Risk contract, the construction manager at awarded the contract shall notify SBD in writing, prior to initiating the process to select lower tier CSBEs whose participation will be utilized to meet such goal, of the name, address and tier level of the subcontractor who will award the lower tier subcontract to a CSBE, the scope of work for such lower tier subcontract and the bid submission date therefor.
-The construction at risk manager awarded the obtain contract shall SBD's approval prior to the award of any lower tier subcontract that will be utilized to meet a lower tier subcontract goal. - (iii) Reduction in established subcontractor goal and periodic reporting to the Commission.
+Where a tier third or fourth second. has been subcontractor goal the actual established for construction portion of the work under a CM-at-Risk contract, the construction manager at risk awarded the contract shall notify SBD in writing, prior to initiating the process to select lower tier CSBEs whose participation will be utilized to meet such goal, of the name, address and tier level of the subcontractor who will award the lower tier subcontract to a CSBE, the scope of work for such lower tier subcontract and the bid submission date therefor.
+The construction manager at risk awarded the SBD's shall obtain contract approval prior to the award of any lower tier subcontract that will be utilized to meet a lower tier subcontract goal. - (iii) Reduction in established subcontractor goal and periodic reporting to the Commission.
 After bid advertisement, or other formal public notice, the established subcontractor goal on a CM-at-Risk contract for construction management services may be reduced only with the approval of the County

 Commission or Public Health Trust.
-After bid advertisement or other formal notice, the established subcontractor goal applicable to the actual construction portion of the work may be reduced only with the approval of the [[Manager]] >> Mayor <<.
-The County [[Manager]] >>Mayor<< shall periodically report to the Board of County Commissioners on all goals on Manager-at-Risk Construction contracts.
+After bid advertisement or other formal notice, the established subcontractor goal applicable to the actual construction portion of the work may be reduced only with the approval of the [[Manager]] >>Mayor<<.
+The County >>Mayor<< [[Manager]] shall periodically report to the Board of County Commissioners on all goals on Construction Manager-at-Risk contracts.

 - (iv) Compliance responsibilities.
-The [[construction manager at risk]] >> Construction Manager-at-Risk << shall comply with the requirements of this subsection regarding any CSBE subcontractor goal that has been applied to any portion of the work of the CM-at-Risk contract. - c.
+The [[construction manager at risk]] >>Construction Manager-at-Risk shall comply with the requirements of this subsection regarding any CSBE subcontractor goal that has been applied to any portion of the work of the CM-at-Risk contract. - c.
 Application to contracts for environmental services where construction tasks are involved.
-For contracts for environmental services where construction tasks are involved, CSBE subcontractor goals may be established by the County [[Manager]] >> Mayor << upon the recommendation of [[the Review Committee]] >> SBD << based on estimates made prior to awarding such tasks and of the availability of CSBEs to afford effective subcontracting therefor.
+For contracts for environmental services where construction tasks are involved, CSBE subcontractor goals may be established by the County [[Manager]] >>Mayor<< upon the recommendation of [[the Review Committee]] >>SBD<<< based on estimates made prior to awarding such tasks and of the availability of CSBEs to afford effective subcontracting therefor.

-9. Advisory board: There is hereby created a [[Miami-Dade County Advisory]] >> Community Small Business Enterprise Advisory Board or CSBE Advisory Board << [[Board]] for the CSBE Program.
+9. Advisory board: There is hereby created a [[Miami-Dade ---County ----Advisory]] >>Community Small Business Enterprise Advisory Board or CSBE Advisory Board [[Board]] for the CSBE Program.
 Board members shall be appointed by the Board of County Commissioners and shall consist of one each of the following: